Dwolla/v2-ach-api-docs/source/includes/_webhookSubscriptions.md

 ## Update a webhook subscription

 This section details how to pause a webhook subscription.
-When a webhook subscription is paused Dwolla will continue to create webhooks but not send them to your subscribed webhook url.
+When a webhook subscription is paused, Dwolla will continue to create webhooks but not send them to your subscribed webhook url.
 This is useful if your webhook endpoint is unavailable and you want to temporarily disable webhook requests.

 ### HTTP request
 `POST https://api.dwolla.com/webhook-subscriptions/{id}`